sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

  ## **Task 1: Configure WAF to Protect your web application**

- In this task, you will add Virtual Machine as the Backend pool of Application gateway and also configure the Application Gateway from irewall policy.
+ In this task, you will add Virtual Machine as the Backend pool of the Application gateway and also configure the Application Gateway from the firewall policy.

  1. From the Azure **Home** page, search for **Application gateways (1)** from the search bar and select **Application gateways (2)**.